2023 Solar Incentives Guide for Sanatoga, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that normally counts as part of your taxable income.
-Typically, a certain (small) threshold of energy production must be met before your solar system qualifies for SRECs or other performance-based incentives.
-Incentives like these are normally handled by your state government.
+- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that typically becomes part of your taxable income.
+In most cases, there is a small threshold of energy production to meet before your solar system can earn SRECs or similar performance-based incentives.
+Incentives like these are normally handled at the state level.

 - Tax Credits: Tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the federal government.
 (This is different from a tax deduction.)

-- Rebates: Solar rebates may be provided by your local utility company, or by your county or state.
-These rebates work as partial refunds that are applied after your purchase of a solar system and before tax credits are calculated.
+- Rebates: Solar rebates may be provided by your county or state, or by your local utility company.
+These rebates work as cash back that is applied after your purchase of a solar system and before tax credits are calculated.

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.
+When you think about solar incentives, you probably think of federal incentives first.
+An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a given percentage of your solar system's cost.

 State & Local Solar Incentives